laravel/docs/horizon.md

 In addition, when upgrading to any new Horizon version, you should re-publish Horizon's assets:

     php artisan horizon:publish

-To keep the assets up-to-date and avoid issues in future updates, we highly recommend adding the command to the `post-update-cmd` scripts in your `composer.json` file:
+To keep the assets up-to-date and avoid issues in future updates, you may add the command to the `post-update-cmd` scripts in your `composer.json` file:

     {
         "scripts": {